Flexible Variational Bayes based on a Copula of a Mixture: Flexible Variational Approximation based on a Copula of a Mixture

-\citet{Smith2020} propose Gaussian copula variational approximations which are formed by using Gaussian distributions for an element-wise parametric transformations of the target posterior.
-They consider the Yeo-Johnson \citep{Yeo2000} and G\&H families \citep{Tukey1977} of element-wise parametric transformations and use the sparse factor structures proposed by \citet{Ong2018} as the covariance matrix of the Gaussian distributions.
-This section discusses the flexible \CMGVA{} that builds on the Gaussian copula variational approximation of \citet{Smith2020}.
+\citet{Smith2020} propose Gaussian and skew Gaussian copula based variational approximations, which are constructed using Gaussian or skew Gaussian distributions after element-wise transformations of the parameters.
+They consider the Yeo-Johnson \citep{Yeo2000} and G\&H families \citep{Tukey1977} for the element-wise transformations and use the sparse factor structure proposed by \citet{Ong2018} as the covariance matrix of the Gaussian distributions.
+This section discusses the flexible copula based mixture of Gaussians variational approximation that builds on \citet{Smith2020}.
+The main idea is to use a flexible variational approximation, such as the Gaussian or skew Gaussian copulas of \citet{Smith2020} as the first component.
+This step also produces the transformed parameters we work with for the rest of the components.
+The rest of the components (second, third, etc.) are then chosen to be Gaussian distributions with a simple covariance structure making the optimisation tractable, while still improving the inference and prediction.